 Bradycardia, whether of atrial or ventricular origin, decreases cardiac output and thereby decreases arterial pressure.
 The reduced pressure can result in syncope (i.e., fainting) and other symptoms related to hypotension.

 Atrial fibrillation abolishes the contribution of atrial contraction to ventricular filling.
 Normally, under low, resting heart rates, atrial contractions account for about 10% of ventricular filling.
 However, during exercise when heart rate is elevated and ventricular filling time is reduced, atrial contraction can contribute up to 40% of ventricular filling.
 Therefore, atrial fibrillation generally has relatively minor hemodynamic consequence at rest, but can significantly limit normal increases in ventricular stroke volume and cardiac output during exercise.
 This may cause shortness of breath (exertional dyspnea) and impaired perfusion of active muscles, which will limit exercise capacity.
-Furthermore, in some cardiac pathologies such as ventricular hypertrophy in which ventricular compliance is reduced and increased ventricular stiffness impairs passive filling, atrial contraction contributes significantly to ventricular filling even at rest.
+Furthermore, in some cardiac pathologies such as ventricular hypertrophy in which ventricular compliance is reduced, atrial contraction contributes significantly to ventricular filling even at rest.
 Therefore, in these patients, atrial fibrillation can significantly affect resting cardiac output.
-Of major concern with atrial fibrillation is the increased risk of thrombus formation within the atria and the release of these thrombi into the pulmonary or systemic circulation, which can lead to pulmonary embolism or cerebral stroke.
+Of major concern with atrial fibrillation is the increased risk of thrombus formation within the atria and the release of these thrombi into the pulmonary or systemic circulations, which can lead to pulmonary embolism or cerebral stroke.
 For this reason, patients with atrial fibrillation are commonly placed on anticoagulants such as coumadin.
 Atrial fibrillation also produces ventricular tachycardia because more impulses pass through the AV node.
 This is often treated with drugs (e.g., digoxin, calcium-channel blockers, beta-blockers) to reduce the number of impulses passing through the AV node, thereby reducing ventricular rate.

 Ventricular fibrillation causes cardiac output to go to zero, and therefore leads to death unless it is quickly converted to a rhythm compatible with sustaining life.